Digital Marketer Interview Questions

 Explanation: In recent years, digital marketing has surpassed traditional marketing in its growth rate and proliferation.
 An interviewer will ask this question even though they already know the answer.
 The purpose of the question is to discover why you believe digital marketing is important.
-This will also provide them with a better understanding of your expertise in this field.
+This will also provide them with a better understanding of your expertise in the field.

 Example: “it’s no mystery that digital marketing is growing at a faster rate than traditional marketing.
 There are several reasons behind this.
 The first is its ease and low cost compared to traditional marketing.
 It takes very little effort and funding to put up a website, create an email campaign, or use other digital marketing techniques.
 Another factor is that digital marketing campaigns can be adjusted and refined much easier than broadcast or print marketing.
-Finally, more people use digital platforms than other media.
-Therefore the reach for digital marketing is greater than traditional marketing techniques.”
+Finally, more people use digital platforms than any other media.
+Therefore, the reach for digital marketing is greater than traditional marketing techniques.”

 Question: What are the best methods to get native backlinks to your site?

 Question: We already discussed the benefits of digital marketing.
-Can you explain the limitations of Online Marketing?
+Can you explain the limitations of online marketing?

 Explanation: One way to test a person’s knowledge of a job is to ask them to make an argument against it.
 This is that type of question.
 When discussing the limitations or weaknesses of digital marketing, you may want to include ways you can overcome them.

 Example: “ Due to the ease of use and proliferation of digital marketing, there are many fraudulent websites and exaggerated claims for products and services on the web.
 This is best illustrated by the recent rash of fake news and CGI images.
-The result of this is that people have become skeptical about claims made and services offered via digital marketing.
+The result of this is people have become skeptical about claims made and services offered via digital marketing.
 Since this is more difficult to accomplish using traditional marketing techniques, people have come to trust television and print media more than digital marketing.”